wanghaisheng/responsive-landing-page-starter/content/blog/en/add-dialogflow-and-the-vonage-messages-api-to-your-flask-app-dr.md

 ## Application Code

 We want to write an interface for sending an SMS to the end user.
-First, make sure you have the Nexmo Python library installed:
+First, make sure you have the Vonage Python library installed:

 ```
 pip install vonage